shoelace-style/shoelace/docs/components/avatar.md

 ### Images

 To use an image for the avatar, set the `image` and `label` attributes.
 This will take priority and be shown over initials and icons.
-To lazy load an image you can use the `loading` attribute and set it to `lazy`.
+Avatar images can be lazily loaded by setting the `loading` attribute to `lazy`.

 ```html preview
 <sl-avatar